cewing/training.python_web/source/presentations/session04.rst

     **I HATE SOAP**

-.. _fork of the library`: https://github.com/cackharot/suds-py3
+.. _fork of the library: https://github.com/cackharot/suds-py3

 .. nextslide:: What about WSDL?